martinberlin/udpx/README.md

 https://github.com/hputzek/little-stream-protocol

 This will let you experience much better Framerate and it also supports S as a protocol.
-It has a FPS controller where you can adjust speed and a nice preview where you can select between random output or "snake" animation for testing purpouses among many other settings.
+Among many fine adjust settings like Color it has aso a FPS slider where you can adjust speed and a nice preview.
+It's possible also to select between random output or "snake" animation for testing purposes.

 ## Branches